 For the most part, it’s a gentle, lolling novel, perhaps mirroring the beauty of the rural countryside Patricia finds herself living in.
 There are lovely passages about art, especially Vermeer’s paintings, which convey a real passion for the subject matter.
 But there’s also a delicious undercurrent of potential terror and violence.
 When you begin to realise exactly what it is that Patricia has got herself caught up in you do, in fact, fear for her safety.

-Ultimately, The Music Lesson is a powerful read, a kind of bitter twisted love story gone wrong, which is written in a rich, evocative prose that absorbed me from the first page to the last.
+Ultimately, The Music Lesson is a powerful read, a bitter twisted love story gone wrong, written in rich, evocative prose that absorbed me from the first page to the last.
 If this novel is any indication of Katharine Weber’s talents, then it’s time I tracked down her other work and got lost in those stories too.